 A New Day

-On March 11, 2017, the state reached a historic milestone by meeting roughly 50% of its electricity demand with solar power.
+On March 11, 2017, California reached a historic milestone by meeting roughly 50% of its electricity demand with renewable energy via solar power.
 The levels were reached for just a few hours that day, but reached it was, and with the ongoing growth of solar and renewable energy it could soon enough become commonplace in the Golden State, and elsewhere.

 Further, this event did not even incorporate the other forms of renewable power such as wind, biomass, small hydropower, or geothermal, which are significant contributors to the grid in their own right.

-Add those sources to the mix, and another state record was reached around midday (when solar production is at its highest) on March 23, when almost 60% of the state’s needs were met by renewable energy.
-This is all within the territory of the California Independent System Operator, which manages 80% of California’s grid as well as a small section in Nevada.
+Add those sources to the mix, and another state record was reached around midday (when solar production is at its highest) on March 23, when almost 60% of California’s needs were met by renewable energy.
+This is all within the territory of the California Independent System Operator, which manages 80% of California’s grid, as well as a small section in Nevada.

 The solar milestone was reached primarily from utility-scale solar (solar photovoltaic and solar thermal plants) which met close to 40% of the demand, with rooftop systems from home and businesses providing the rest.